-The plugs used in Vietnam are type A, type C and type D. The majority if the country used 220 volts but some places use 110 volts.
-Depending on the set up of your home country you may need to use either an adapter or a voltage converter.
+The plugs used in Vietnam are type A, type C and type F. The majority of the country uses 220 volts but some places use 110 volts.
+Depending on your home country you may need to use either an adapter or a voltage converter.
 Vietnam can also sometimes experience power surges and power cuts.

 For more information please see www.mrlinhadventure.com